-I've over simplified the question in the title above, but that gets to the essence of the discussion between myself and a smart gentleman, who I thank for sending in such a high quality set of questions.
+I’ve over simplified the question in the title above about stereo compressors, but that gets to the essence of the discussion between myself and a smart gentleman, who I thank for sending in such a high quality set of questions.

 Thanks to all of the people writing in.
 We can’t get back to everyone, but we’re doing our best.
 We’re performing triage over here, so the goofier the question, the less likely we are to respond.
 And we’re absolutely not responding to all you self-promotional bloggers, so knock it off.
 On to the questions: